 1. Drive Operational Efficiencies

-- Identify gaps and expedite the development of necessary skills with knowledge training tools such as PHPKB.
+- Identify gaps and expedite the development of necessary skills with knowledge training tools.

-- Reduce dependence on trainers and reduce the overall cost of training by replacing parts of classroom training to online and mobile learning by providing access to a centralized knowledge base.
+- Reduce dependence on trainers and reduce the overall cost of training by replacing parts of classroom training with online and mobile learning by providing access to a centralized knowledge base such as PHPKB.